KyozuFR/BotBienpreter/readme.md

 here you can put as many links as you want, the script will use them in order.

 **!!!Be careful, the website has a timeout (which I don't know) so launch the script a reasonable time in advance.
 I tried to launch it a day before and the bot got disconnected.**

+## Optional Package
+A notification system (read the "README.md" in module\NTFY to make it work)